Careers

 Civil Engineering Officers build and maintain structures and utilities, advise and consult with commanders on emergency response, and dispose of conventional, nuclear and chemical/biological weapons.

-Clinical Nurse – 46NX
+Clinical Nurse– 46NX

 Clinical Nurses plan and provide comprehensive nursing care for all types of patients at Air Guard units as well as in base hospitals around the world.

-Command Post – 1C3X1
+All-Domain Command and Control Operations – 1C3X1

 Command Post Specialists monitor and track all wartime functions, including scheduling flights, loading and unloading of cargo and aircraft maintenance, and ensuring base operations run smoothly.

-Command and Control Battle Management Operations – 1C5X1
+Battle Management Operations – 1C5X1

 Command and Control Battle Management Operations Specialists help manage all airfield operations, including air traffic control, airfield management, and base operations and inspections.